Skip to content

 Below, we'll explore the top 10 worst exercises for bad knees and 10 better alternatives.
 We'll cover everything from common gym staples like back squats and treadmill sprints to popular moves like lunges and plyometrics.
 By the end, you'll have a game plan for staying active and strong without aggravating your knees.

-Disclaimer: I love all the exercises listed here for developing strength, muscle size, and endurance and aiding in weight loss.
+It's worth noting that I love all the exercises listed here for developing strength, muscle size, endurance, and aiding in weight loss.
 However, it's crucial to identify exercises that might not be ideal for those suffering from knee pain or lacking proper technique and mobility at the moment.
 Once you're healthy, these challenging exercises can become some of your favorite and most effective movements in the gym!

 1. Back Squats